• All Recipes

 Healthy oat bars being cut into squares for hiking snack.

 While they are still hot cut them into bars (4x4) but let them fully cool so they solidify before removing them.
-Wrap them individually for when needed.
+Wrap them individually to eat late on.
 Store flapjacks in a cool place.

 Honey flapjacks cut into bars for taking hiking.